citp/privacy-policy-historical/p/pr/pro/providence.edu.md

-> *The following text is extracted and transformed from the providence.edu privacy policy that was archived on 2015-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150509033636id_/http%3A//www.providence.edu/pages/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the providence.edu privacy policy that was archived on 2016-06-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160609222733id_/http%3A//www.providence.edu/pages/privacy-policy.aspx) for the most accurate reproduction.*

-# Privacy Policy - Providence College - Providence College
+# Privacy Policy

-## Protecting Privacy
+### ​​​​Protecting Privacy

 Providence College is committed to protecting the privacy of its students, faculty, staff, alumni, and friends.
 The College acknowledges the confidential nature of information it receives in the ordinary course of business involving these groups of individuals.
 The personal information that you provide on our website will be used expressly for the purpose of processing the intended online transaction.
 It will not be used for any other commercial or philanthropic purpose, and the information you provide will not be shared or sold to any other individual or organization.
 The College also uses third-party sites for some of its services.
 Most of these sites are governed by their own privacy policy; otherwise, they have an agreement with the College to honor our privacy standards.
-The College may provide aggregated statistical data to reputable third-party vendors, but this data will include no personally identifiable information.
+The College may provide aggregated statistical data to reputable third-party vendors, but this data will include no personally identifiable information.​

 Providence College does, upon explicit request of users, share information with other parties and gather information from other private data providers.
 For example, the College receives test scores from testing agencies and will send transcripts to other educational institutions.
 This action is taken only at the request of users (persons to whom the information applies).